Discussion 2: Environment Diagrams, Higher-Order Functions

 To return a function f, include def f(cond): as the first line of the implementation and return f as the last.
 The f function should introduce i = 1 in order to loop through all integers, calling cond(i) to determine whether cond returns true for each integer.

 Once your group has converged on a solution, now it's time to practice your ability to describe your own code.
 A good description is like a good program: concise and accurate.
-Nominate someone to describe how your solution works and have them present to the group for practice.
-Then, tell this description to your TA for feedback (on Zoom if your TA is remote).
+Nominate someone to describe how your solution works and have them present to the group.
+If you want feedback, you can also present to your TA.

 Q3: Digit Finder